(Full time) 2023 start

 Interdisciplinary Science Foundation: a minimum grade of 60% overall, with a minimum of 55% in each subject.

-For referral to admissions tutor any other foundation course eligibility.
+Refer to admissions for other foundation course eligibility.

 Alternative entry